-Type of waste generated during construction and operation: Waste management within the camps collected and transported by partners of the Site Management and Site Development Sector, and handled and processed by the Water, Sanitation and Hygiene (WASH) Sector.
-WFP is coordinating with SMSD and WASH to ensure that waste is properly disposed of and recycled, whenever possible.
-Waste generated from these sub-projects will be minimal during construction and operation; however, broken or unusable construction material will be removed per WFP's Construction Waste Management Procedures.
-For drain improvement and cleaning activities, waste generated mount of waste produced to ensure that the WASH sector is able to manage the amount generated.
+Type of waste generated during construction and operation: Waste generated from these subprojects will be minimal during construction and operation; however, broken or unusable construction material will be removed per WFP's Construction Waste Management Procedures.
+For drain improvement and cleaning activities, waste generation will be higher than other sub-projects.
+When required, WFP will provide labour to segregate the waste so that it can be properly processed When feasible, WFP has requested that CPs report the amount of waste produced to ensure that the WASH sector is able to manage the amount generated.
 Beyond construction and pre-existing solid waste, CPs do not anticipate other types of waste as workers will return home for meals and will use pre-existing toilets and other amenities that are managed by other partners in the camps.